 Campylobacter infections are unpleasant for people

-Most people who become ill with campylobacteriosis get diarrhea, cramping, abdominal pain, and fever within two to five days of being exposed to the bacteria, according to the Centers for Disease Control and Prevention.
+Most people who become ill with campylobacteriosis get diarrhea, cramping, abdominal pain, and fever within two to five days of being exposed to the bacteria, according to the CDC.
 (Some lucky people don’t have any symptoms at all.)
 Nausea and vomiting can also occur, and the illness usually lasts about a week.

 Most cases of camplyobateriosis aren’t life-threatening—but they can be very serious for people with compromised immune systems, children under 5, adults 65 and older, and pregnant women.
 Rarely the disease can lead to Guillain-Barre syndrome, a neurological disorder that can cause paralysis.

-The current outbreak has hit individuals of all ages, from infants to the elderly, and 72% are female.
-No deaths have been reported, but 23% of the people reported ill have been hospitalized.
+The recent outbreak hit individuals of all ages, from infants to the elderly, and 63% were female.
+No deaths were reported, but 24% of the people reported ill were hospitalized.